By Emily Kolar, PT, DPT & Michael Yorio, M.D.

 Findings will correlate with injury causation and risk of future injuries.
 Assessing test results, identifying risk factors, addressing deficits, and continued monitoring will improve one’s performance.
 Players setting specific goals and working towards them will increase program adherence.

-An individualized tennis specific rehabilitation program will be implemented to target deficits.
+An individualized tennis-specific rehabilitation program will be implemented to target deficits.
 Rehab will focus on impairments found from testing results and physical therapy evaluation.
-Therapists use evidenced-based practice and research to determine interventions.
+Therapists use evidence-based practice and research to determine interventions.

 - Range of Motion.